melosomelo/algorithms/trees/README.md

 root) has one parent, but can have many (or even zero) children, depending on the type of the tree.

-It's important to keep in mind some concepts when dealing with trees.
+It's important to keep in mind some definitions when dealing with trees.
 Luckily, most of the terminology is rather intuitive.

 A tree is comprised of **nodes**.
 Each node may or may not have **links** to other nodes.
 If the link is to nodes below it, then these are its **children**.